udaybhaskar717/GNR-638/README.md

 a.
 Importing pytesseract and setting environment variable for english trained data
 b.
 Getting list of predicted files from the directory
-c.
-Using tesseract pretrained LSTM model to extract the text
-d.
-Fine tuning the LSTM model.

 **PROJECT TAKEAWAYS:**